Atari ST: Release

 Atari had intended to release the 130ST with 128 KB of RAM and the 260ST with 256 KB.
 However, the ST initially shipped without TOS in ROM and required booting TOS from floppy, taking 206 KB RAM away from applications.
 The 260ST was launched in Europe on a limited basis.
 Early models have six ROM sockets for easy upgrades to TOS.
 New ROMs were released a few months later and were included in new machines and as an upgrade for older machines.

-Atari originally intended to include GEM's GDOS (Graphical Device Operating System), which allows programs to send GEM VDI (Virtual Device Interface) commands to drivers loaded by GDOS.
+Atari originally intended to include GEM's Graphical Device Operating System (GDOS), which allows programs to send GEM VDI (Virtual Device Interface) commands to drivers loaded by GDOS.
 This allows developers to send VDI instructions to other devices simply by pointing to it.
 However, GDOS was not ready at the time the ST started shipping and was included in software packages and with later ST machines.
 Later versions of GDOS support vector fonts.

 A limited set of GEM fonts were included in the ROMs, including the ST's standard 8x8 pixel graphical character set.
 It contains four characters which can be placed together in a square, forming the face of J. R. "Bob" Dobbs (the figurehead of the Church of the SubGenius).

 The ST was less expensive than most contemporaries, including the Macintosh Plus, and is faster than many.
 Largely as a result of its price and performance factor, the ST became fairly popular, especially in Europe where foreign-exchange rates amplified prices.
 The company's English advertising slogan of the era was "Power Without the Price".
 An Atari ST and terminal emulation software was much cheaper than a Digital VT220 terminal, commonly needed by offices with central computers.